Dr Christopher Burgess, Burgess Analytical Consultancy Ltd., UK

 A brief discussion of supporting software tools (e.g. Excel, Minitab, JMP) to facilitate the generation of statistical information in a consistent manner will be undertaken.

-One of the main features of this Live Online Training is the Balance of presentations and more than five hours of practical exercise workshops which will allow participants to gain ‘Hands on’ practical experience in applying the statistical methods described.
+One of the main features of this course is the balance of presentations and more than five hours of practical exercise workshops which will allow participants to gain ‘hands on’ practical experience in applying the statistical methods described.
 By means of statistical simulation tools, the participants will gain intuitive understanding of the consequences of appropriate and inappropriate performance parameters, for example the relationship between precision and OOS results.

 This best practice oriented course is designed for analytical laboratory managers and their colleagues charged with the day to day management and evaluation of laboratory data throughout the lifecycle, i.e. in method development, validation, transfer, specification setting, batch release and stability, continuous performance verification and change control.